-WSP employment is covered under EEOICPA during only the operational and remediation periods, when the U.S. Atomic Energy Commission (AEC), U.S. Energy Research and Development Administration, and DOE had contractors and radioactive materials at the WSP.
-WSQ and WSRP employment is covered during those periods and from 1975 to 1985 during the DOD control period.
+WSP employment is covered under EEOICPA only during the operational and remediation periods when the U.S. Atomic Energy Commission (AEC), U.S. Energy Research and Development Administration, and DOE had contractors and radioactive materials at the WSP.
+WSQ and WSRP employment is covered during those periods and during the DOD control period.
 Due to the nature of site activities and available data, this document refers to the combined DOD control and remediation periods as the "postoperational years."